 To provide an even more comprehensive baseline record the same tool has been used to calculate carbon impacts dating back to the 2006 campaign.
-A summary of these impacts shows that average carbon impacts over the last 12 years are estimated at 10,450 tonnes fossil CO_2 and the average impacts over the last 10 years are a slightly lower at 9,170 tonnes fossil CO_2 .
+A summary of these impacts shows that average annual carbon impacts over the last 12 years are estimated at 10,450 tonnes fossil CO2 and the average impacts over the last 10 years are a slightly lower at 9,170 tonnes fossil CO2.

 This analysis provides the basis for comparing forecast carbon impacts going forward.
-Various parameters were considered, including volumes of sand placed, volumes of rock structures placed, cash and present value costs.
+Various parameters were considered, including volumes of sand and rock structures placed.
 The table below summarises the results of the carbon assessment for the present management option compared to the nourishment plus control structures option.

-Open beach (nourishment only) OR Introduce control structures with beach nourishment Cash cost: £1,500 million Cash cost: £710 million PV cost: £339 million PV cost: £292 million Whole Life Carbon Calculator: Whole Life Carbon Calculator: 2,110,000 Tonnes Fossil CO 2 850,000 Tonnes Fossil CO 2
+Open beach (nourishment only) OR Introduce control structures with beach nourishment Whole Life Carbon Calculator: 2,110,000 Tonnes Fossil CO 2 UK Whole Life Carbon Calculator: 850,000 Tonnes Fossil CO 2